How Bonds Affect the Stock Market

 Which Is Better for You

 Sometimes, both stocks and bonds can go up in value at the same time.
 This happens when there is too much money, or liquidity, chasing too few investments.
 It happens at the top of the market.
 It could occur when some investors are optimistic and others are pessimistic.

 There also are times when stocks and bonds both fall.
 That's when investors are in a panic and selling everything.
 During those times, gold prices rise.

 Understanding Bonds and Stocks

-The bond's value changes over time.
-It only matters if you want to sell it on the secondary market.
-Bond traders compare its return, called the yield, to that of other bonds.
+A bond's value changes over time, which matters only if you want to sell it on the secondary market.
+Bond traders compare their returns, called the yield, to that of other bonds.
 Those with low-interest rates, or poor S&P ratings, are worth less than higher-yielding bonds.

-Stocks are a share of the ownership of a company.
-Its value depends on corporate earnings.
-Corporations release their earnings reports each quarter.
-The stock's value also changes daily.
-It depends on traders' estimates of future earnings compared to competing companies.
+Stocks are shares of ownership in a company.
+Their value depends largely on corporate earnings, which corporations report each quarter.
+Stock values change daily depending on traders' estimates of future earnings compared to competing companies.

 Bonds Vs. Stocks: Which Is Better for You?

 Whether bonds or stocks are a better investment depends on two things.
 First, what are your personal goals?
 If you want to avoid losing your principal, enjoy receiving regular payments, and aren't concerned about inflation, then bonds are for you.
 It might be preferable for you if you are retired or otherwise in need of using the investment income.

 If you can hold onto your stocks even if the value drops, you don't need income, and you want to outpace inflation, then stocks offer more benefits.
 If you're young and have a well-paying job, then that’s the right target.

 Second, how is the economy doing?
 In other words, in what phase of the business cycle is it?
 If it's expanding, then stocks provide more benefits.
 This is because they are gaining value as earnings improve.
 If it's contracting, then bonds are a better investment.
 They will protect your investment while providing income.